rl-institut/WEFEConfigurator/component_library/README.md

 From within `component_library/scripts` run `python utils.py`, this will display the list of the available components and to which csv file they are linked.
 In case of addition of new csv files, one need to delete the `component_library/WIP_components/datapackage.json` file.
 You will then enounter errors like `The resource energy_sources has the following casting errors: Field "profile" can't cast value "ghi-profile" for type "integer" with format "default"` --> simply change the type to "string" for this field

+### Adding new components

+When you add a new component in the component library, make sure the field which should be updated by the survey has the correct type in the `component_library/WIP_components/datapackage.json`

 ## Postprocessing of the survey